 - Expenses deducted on the federal return related to any income that is exempt or not taxed by South Carolina.
-Some examples are: - o investment interest to out-of-state partnerships and - o interest paid to purchase US obligations. - Miscellaneous federal Estate Tax deduction on income of decedent. - South Carolina does not adopt the Individual Income Tax provisions of Section 204(a) of the Taxpayer Certainty and Disaster Tax Relief Act of 2019.
+Some examples are: - investment interest to out-of-state partnerships and - interest paid to purchase US obligations. - Miscellaneous federal Estate Tax deduction on income of decedent. - South Carolina does not adopt the Individual Income Tax provisions of Section 204(a) of the Taxpayer

+Certainty and Disaster Tax Relief Act of 2019.
 Include any increased contributions allowed under this section.

-Total other expenses (enter on line 46, Part III) 1111 Lotal other expenses (enter on line 46, Part III) III.
+Total other expenses (enter on line 46, Part III) .....
+III.